rarbuthnot/academic-kickstart/content/authors/admin/_index.md

 - Professional Scrum Master I
 ---

 Russ Arbuthnot is a director of innovation at a global marketing services company with over 20 years of experience in engineering and technology.
+He is a lucky husband and father of two (one girl, one boy) and makes his home in Metro Detroit.
 His interests include agile software development, technical product management, programming, and coffee.